mosharky/GroundedOrigins/.github/wiki/deer.md

 # **Springed Step**
 _"Your natural elasticity allows for a higher jump while taking longer strides."_

+You can jump a bit over two blocks while sprinting.

 ***

 # **Hooved Grace**
 _"Your hooves absorb the trauma of any great fall."_

+- You take 50% less damage from:
+  - Falling
+  - Flying into walls (Elytra)